Approaches to biomedical knowledge

 \[ \hat{\theta} = \arg\min_{\theta} J(\theta) \]

-• We can show that the logistic regression loss function is convex (which enables us to reliably find its minimum)
+• It can be shown that the logistic regression loss function is convex (which enables us to reliably find its minimum)

 Gradient descent

-The gradient descent algorithm finds the gradient of the loss function at the current point and moving in the opposite direction.
+The gradient descent algorithm finds the gradient of the loss function at the current point and moves the parameters in the opposite direction.

 Another commonly encountered notation is the gradient, which by convention is represented as a column vector